codepks/LearningCallbacks/README.md

         static void FinalPrice(double sumTotal)
         {
+            //The sumTotal comes from the callback

-            if (sumTotal > 90) {
+	    //It works because you pass the address of the function to be invoked if (sumTotal > 90) {
                 Console.WriteLine($"final price is {sumTotal * 0.9}"); }
             else if (sumTotal > 50) {